Interactive Visual Feature Search: Approach

-Given a CNN, a layer within it, and a dataset of images to search through (e.g. ImageNet~\cite{ILSVRC15}), we provide the user with an interactive widget for selecting a query image and highlighting a free-form region in the image (\cref{fig:overview}, left).
-To search within the dataset for representationally similar image regions, we take the user's selected region and extract its corresponding feature map from a CNN.
-Similarly, we scan for regions of the same size in our dataset of images and compute their feature maps as well.
-We then compute cosine similarity scores to compare the features of the query image and search images, and we return the regions that are found to be most similar to the user's query (\cref{fig:details}).
+To use VFS, the user first selects a model and a layer within it to study, as well as a dataset of images to search across.
+We provide the user with an interactive widget for selecting a query image and highlighting a free-form region in it to use as the search query.
+To perform a feature search across the dataset, our tool computes the feature maps of images immediately after the user's selected layer and compares the highlighted regions within these maps.